GEC Inclusion Index - Staff - Key Behavioural Area 1

 So what?

 Belonging is not a bonus — it’s the emotional bedrock of performance, wellbeing, and retention.
-Yet, from our 26,000 Voices dataset, over a third of staff reported not feeling a sense of belonging in their school.
+Yet, from our 26,000 Voices dataset, just over half of the staff questioned reported not feeling a sense of belonging in their school.
 That’s thousands of educators feeling othered, overlooked, or excluded.

 Staff voice tells the real story.
 For many, belonging is fragile — easily undermined by workplace culture, microaggressions, or lack of representation: